Understand Mesothelioma Lung Cancer Symptoms : Comprehensive Guide

 6. Next Steps: Diagnosis and Treatment Options for Mesothelioma Lung Cancer

-If you've noticed any of the mesothelioma lung cancer symptoms we've discussed, your next step is meeting with a healthcare professional.
+If you've noticed any of the mesothelioma lung cancer symptoms we've discussed, your next step is to meet with a healthcare professional.
 Let's explore what you can expect from this process.

 6.1 Diagnosis

-Once you've shared your symptoms with your doctor, they will likely conduct some tests to understand what's going on.
+Once you've shared your symptoms with your doctor, they will likely conduct some tests to understand what's going on with your body.
 This could include imaging tests like a chest x-ray or CT scan, blood tests, or even a biopsy to examine a sample of your lung tissue.
-Remember, a diagnosis is a crucial step towards recovery.
+Remember, a diagnosis is an essential step towards recovery.

 6.2 Treatment Options

-If you do receive a diagnosis of mesothelioma, rest assured there are several treatment options available.
+If you do receive a diagnosis of mesothelioma, rest assured that there are various treatment options available.
 These typically include:

 • Surgery: This involves removing the tumor from the lung.
 Sometimes, part of the lung may also need to be removed.